iop-apl-uw/ad2cp_python/ReadMe.md

 	ln -s /usr/local/basestation3/adcp/MissionOcean.py /usr/local/basestation3/Plotting/local/MissionOcean.py

+*Note* You will also need to make entries in the Seaglider's mission `sections.yml` file to enable plotting - please see the sample [sections.yml](docs/sections.yml) for more details.

 # Use

 The standalone driver is `SGADCP.py`.
 Run

 	python SGADCP.py --help

+The standalone driver for plotting is `SGADCPPlot.py`.
+Run

+	python SGADCPPlot.py --help

 to see the command line usage.
 The Seaglider per-dive netCDF files are not updated or altered using the program.

-The basesation3 extension - `BaseADCP.py` can be run from the commannd line (in addition to being invoked as part of normal Seaglider processing) - run
+The basesation3 extensions - `BaseADCP.py` and `BaseADCPMission.py` can be both run from the commannd line (in addition to being invoked as part of normal
+Seaglider processing) - run

 	/opt/basestation/bin/python /usr/local/basestation3/adcp/BaseADCP.py --help
+    /opt/basestation/bin/python /usr/local/basestation3/adcp/BaseADCPMission.py --help

 For a list of options.
 When run from the command line or as part of the normal Seaglider processing, the per-dive netCDF files will be updated.